recallnet/rust-recall/cli/README.md

 ### Machine

 Machines are the core building blocks of Hoku.
 The `machine` command allows you to retrieve machine information relative to a specific address.
-This helps track which `ObjectStore` or `Timehub` machines are tied to your account, which are later used in the `objectstore` and `timehub` subcommands.
+This helps track which `Bucket` or `Timehub` machines are tied to your account, which are later used in the `bucket` and `timehub` subcommands.

 #### Get machine info